kbd/prompt/README.md

 A command line is a fundamental interface to a computer.
 The prompt is the status the computer shows the human after each command.

-## Goals

 The prompt should:

 - display as fast as possible
-- give the human desired context for next command
+- give the human desired context for the next command
 - be portable, not tied to a particular shell

-##  Status

 I use this prompt as my daily driver.
 The code is basically "done", but I'm always open to suggestions.

+## Screenshots

-Here are a couple screenshots.
+Here are screenshots.
 First, a simple prompt:

 ![simple prompt](../media/short.png?raw=true)